SRED Factoring: Transform Tax Credits Into Immediate Cash | 7 Park Avenue Financial

 UNDERSTANDING SR&ED TAX CREDIT FINANCING ELIGIBILITY

-SR&ED Factoring , or in effect the financing of your Canadian SR&ED refund claim, is a unique and innovative method of financing your tax credit.
-For many Canadian business owners and financial managers, their company's amount invested in the research and development of innovative products and services represents a significant amount of their budgets.
+For many Canadian business owners and financial managers, their company's amount invested in the research and development of innovative products and services represents a significant portion of their budgets.

-What is SRED Financing?
+What is SR&ED Financing?

 The SR&ED tax credit is a refundable tax credit and often appears as an intangible asset on a company's balance sheet and is shown as an account receivable of the business.

-The majority of traditional financial institutions do not have the understanding to place a financeable value on refunds When we meet with customers who wish to finance, aka 'factor' their sr&ed claim it's all about timing - They want the immediate benefit of that cash flow and working capital back into their firm.
+The majority of traditional financial institutions do not have the understanding to place a financeable value on refunds.
+When we meet with customers who wish to finance, aka "factor" their SR&ED claim, it's all about timing—they want the immediate benefit of that cash flow and working capital back into their firm.

-The ability to now plan cash injections around their work in SR ED tax credits can impact various sales and marketing initiatives positively, leading to higher valuations.
+The ability to now plan cash injections around their work in SR&ED tax credits can impact various sales and marketing initiatives positively, leading to higher valuations.

-The financing of the sr ed investment tax credit claim is the way to do that – it’s a case of immediately receiving the cash refund for your sr ed tax incentives instead of having to wait anywhere from several months to a year to get the refund.
+The financing of the SR&ED investment tax credit claim is the way to do that—it's a case of immediately receiving the cash refund for your SR&ED tax incentives instead of having to wait anywhere from several months to a year to get the refund.

-And if your firm is filing an SRED claim for the allowable period of two years prior, well, that cash flow and working capital have now doubled and provided a significant amount of cash flow if you finance the claim today.
+And if your firm is filing an SR&ED claim for the allowable period of two years prior, well, that cash flow and working capital have now doubled and provided a significant amount of cash flow if you finance the claim today.

-As we have stated, the whole scenario of financing an SR&ED Tax credit is essentially the process of factoring or ‘discounting the claim.'
-We would point out that the whole process is applicable to film tax credits also, which a growing and robust industry is given that the government has heightened its grants in many areas of film tax credit financing.
+As we have stated, the whole scenario of financing an SR&ED tax credit is essentially the process of factoring or "discounting the claim."
+We would point out that the whole process is applicable to film tax credits also, which is a growing and robust industry given that the government has heightened its grants in many areas of film tax credit financing.

 And perhaps as important, what amount of funds can you get today for the claim?

-We have stated the claim is discounted or factored - business factor because they need immediate access to cash when current assets such as accounts receivable cannot provide cash flow in a manner that allows your firm to have the working capital it needs.
-In some cases, the factoring of receivables or an SR&ED claim may be one option for cash flow generation, however in a great deal of the cases, it, in fact, is the only option.
+We have stated the claim is discounted or factored—businesses factor because they need immediate access to cash when current assets such as accounts receivable cannot provide cash flow in a manner that allows your firm to have the working capital it needs.

 That is because Canadian banks are reluctant to finance SR&ED claims because of the partial uncertainty in the final approval of the claim.
 The reality is that many Canadian small and medium companies are currently challenged in obtaining all the business financing they need.